-Northwest Public Broadcasting provides a regional source of information, arts, culture and public affairs programming that features programs from PBS, Create TV, and MHZ's WorldView.
+Northwest Public Broadcasting provides a regional source of information, arts, culture and public affairs programming that features programs from PBS and Create TV.
 You can watch programing on KWSU-TV in Pullman and KTNW-TV in the Tri-Cities.
 The Tri-Cities area programs air on KTNW-TV 31.1, 31.2 and 31.3 while the local KWSU-TV cable channels are 10 & 10.1 (HD).

 KWSU Media, the video production division for KWSU-TV and KTNW-TV, has produced over a dozen programs including: Fly Tying The Angler's Art, Painting The West, Dutch Oven & Camp Cooking, and Just a Minute.

-The following is a list of TV stations that broadcast in the Tri-Cities, Yakima, Walla Walla, and Pendleton region:
+The following is a list of TV stations that broadcast over-the-air in the Tri-Cities, Yakima, Walla Walla, and Pendleton region:

 - KFFX (Tri-Cities & Pendleton, Channel 11, Fox affiliate)